Hiking the Eagle Creek Trail

 Don’t jump at Punchbowl

 Punchbowl has a long history of fatalities from cliff jumping.
 Diving from the rim into the pool is illegal, and the water depth and submerged debris make it genuinely lethal.
+Drone use is also prohibited along the trail.
 The lower viewpoint is the destination.
 The pool below is for looking at.

 Mile 3.3: High Bridge